-Meet with a Semler Construction Sales Representative and price your home on a lot that you choose.
+Meet with a Semler Construction Sales Representative and price your home on a lot of your choice.

-Enter into a purchase agreement with Semler Construction that one of our sales representative prepares for you.
+Enter into a purchase agreement with Semler Construction that your agent or one of our sales representative prepares for you.

 Deposit earnest money with Semler Construction to start the process of drawing your custom building plans.

-Meet with the build team to review your plans and specs; also known as the pre-construction meeting.
+Meet with the builder to review your plans and specs; also known as the pre-construction meeting.

 Ready, Set, Build

-Once permits are received, Semler Homes begins the process of building your new home.
+Once permits are received, Semler Construction begins the process of scheduling the construction of your new home.

-During construction, you will have a chance to perform a walk-through with the Semler Homes’ electrician to discuss location of outlets and other electrical items.
+During construction, you will have a chance to perform a walk-through with the Semler Construction electrician to discuss location of outlets and other electrical items.

 Length of construction can vary depending on several variables such as size, location, weather, selections, etc. It generally takes anywhere from 120-150 days from permit to completion based on those variables.

-Once your home is complete, Semler Construction will schedule a final walk-through.
+Once your home is complete, a Semler Construction representative will walk-through the home with you.

-A final inspection is performed by the city and we will receive a Certificate of Occupancy.
+A final inspection is performed by the local building department and your lender if financing.

-Finally we have a closing at a title company where Semler Construction transfers title of the property into your name and collects the funds from your lender.
+Finally we have a closing at a title company where Semler Construction transfers title of the property to you and collects the funds from your lender.